w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 #### 3rd: Epoch Update

 Starting from first slot, in every $R$ slots, the new epoch starts.
-Before starting a new epoch $e_m$, validors should obtain the new epoch randomness and active validators set for the new epoch.
+Before starting a new epoch $e_m$, validators should obtain the new epoch randomness and active validators set for the new epoch.

-The the  validator set for the epoch $e_m$ has to be included to the relay chain until the end of the last block of the epoch $e_{m-3}$ so that they are able to actively participate the block production in epoch $e_{m}$.
+The validator set for the epoch $e_m$ has to be included to the relay chain until the end of the last block of the epoch $e_{m-3}$ so that they are able to actively participate the block production in epoch $e_{m}$.
 So, a new validator can actively join the block production at earliest two epochs later after included to relay chain.

 A fresh randomness for the epoch $e_m$  is computed as in Ouroboros Praos [2]: Concatenate all the VRF outputs of blocks in epoch $e_{m-2}$ (let us assume the concatenation is $\rho$).
 Then the randomness in epoch $e_{m}$:

 $$
 r_{m} = H(r_{m-2}||m||\rho)